All Saints Long Sutton

 Everyone is welcome to enjoy this oasis of calm in a busy world.
 Please use the building for personal prayer or just for being still and quiet knowing that, for many centuries, villagers have done the same and found answers or comfort within these walls – and join us for the Sunday service.

-Please look at information on the 'Pirates Holiday Club' for children this August.
+Please look at information on the 'Pirates Holiday Club' for children that took place in August 2018 - it is hoped to run a similar holiday club in 2019.

 ContactsThe Revd Mary-Beth Hawrish